NodejsHouston/SigWel/README.md

 The project is being organized on [Trello](https://trello.com/b/jikk5lqR/sigwel), discussion happens on [Slack](https://nodejshouston.slack.com/messages/code-sigwel/), and documentation are defined in the README files.

 ###Collaborators:
 - Jeffry Tupa  (Give the idea of the project and develop frond-end part)
 - Keith Stewart  (Organize code based on hapi-ninja Boilerplate, which built by Saul, thanks)
-- Zhaoxin Sun (do back-end part, mainly on api and validation algorithm)
+- Zhaoxin Sun  (Do back-end part, mainly on api and validation algorithm)
-- Sid Pareek (give lots of idea on requiments of the project)
+- Sid Pareek  (Give lots of idea on requiments of the project)
-- Ilmo Jung (focus on security of the project)
+- Ilmo Jung  (Focus on security of the project)
 - Saul Maddox , Alan Lee  (Always help us out when we have technical quesions)

 ## Project outline
 - Sandbox folder for prototyping